Kristianiagade: Notable buildings and structures

 Completed in 1858 to a Historicist design by Ferdinand Meldahl, the former Institute for the Blind, located in a depressed area on the west side of the street, is the oldest building in the area.
 It is located well below street level as a result of a dry moat which was located in front of Grønlands Lynette.
 The building now houses an institution for children.

 Most of the other buildings on the west side of the street are villas from the 1890s and 1900s.
 The villa at No. 1 is from 1896 and was designed by Andreas Clemmensen.
 Otto Mønsted's villa at No. 5 was designed by Vilhelm Dahlerup.
 Magasin du Nord co-founder Emil Vett's next-door villa at No. 7 was completed in 1898 to design by Johan Schrøder.
 No. 5 and 7 and now houses the Russian embassy.
 The Egyptian embassy is based in the villa at No. 19 and the Spanish embassy is based in the villa at No. 21.
 The latter is from 1908 and was designed by Emanuel Monberg.

 Domus Medica, formerly known as the Classen Mansion (Det Classenske Palæ), is a former noble town mansion built by a member of the Classen family.
 Completed in 1906, it was the last of its kind to be built in Copenhagen and with its 98 rooms also one of the largest.
-It received its current name when it was taken over be the Danish Medical Association in 1948 after their former headquarters in Amaliegade had been destroyed during the war.
+It received its current name when it was taken over by the Danish Medical Association in 1948 after their former headquarters on Amaliegade had been destroyed during the war.

 G. A. Hagemanns Kollegium is a hall of residence founded by Gustav Adolph Hagemann in 1908.
 The building was designed by Albert Jensen.
 It provides accommodation for 62 students of which at least two thirds have to be from the Technical University of Denmark.

 The building with the turnet on the corner with Stavangergade (Stavangergade 6) was designed by Philip Smidth and is from 1907.
 He has also designed several other buildings in the area.